Last updated 4th March 2026

 Specimen DimensionsThe thickness of the voltage rating increases (e.g., ~1.1 mm to ~3.3 mm for Class 4) for Class 00.

-ASTM D120 Common Challenges and Troubleshooting
+Common Challenges and Troubleshooting in ASTM D120

 The integrity of wearing gloves can be compromised by poor storage conditions (e.g., exposure to UV, ozone, or high temperatures).
 Gloves may not be checked on the surface and cleaned before using them, so that unsafe situations can arise.
 Glove performance requires regular dielectric testing and dielectric conditioning to ensure optimal performance.